-• Copy the CA certificates to the Agent host
+Copy the CA certificates to the Agent host

-- If you have a CA-signed certificate, copy the root CA or intermediate CA certificates in PEM format to the Agent host.
-For our example, the CA certificates will be copied to /opt/cloudera/security/CAcerts/. - 2.
+- 1. If you have a CA-signed certificate, copy the root CA or intermediate CA certificates in PEM format to the Agent host.
+In the example, the CA certificates are copied to /opt/cloudera/security/CAcerts/. - 2.
 On the Agent host, open the /etc/cloudera-scm-agent/config.ini configuration file and edit the following properties.